reyesgo/cybersec-project-docs/Project 2/README.md

    - #### What configurations can be set on the host to mitigate port scans?

-      - Limit login attempts by locking the user account for a period of time after 5 consecutive failed attempts.
+      - Limit login attempts by locking the user account for some time after 5 consecutive failed attempts.

       - Use a secure platform session manager to randomly generate session identifiers.

-      - Setup MFA for all users so in the event a threat actor does acquire valid credentials they are unable to aunthenticate through additional factors required by MFA.
+      - Setup MFA for all users so in the event a threat actor does acquire valid credentials they are unable to authenticate through additional factors required by MFA.

 - ### Detecting the WebDAV Connection